ngoakwanachipu4-lab/Global-Foodwaste-Analysis/README.md

 ## What's inside

-- **KPI strip** — global total, per-capita average, household share, data-confidence flag
+- **KPI strip** — global total, per-capita average, Countries in Scope, data-confidence flag
 - **Regional breakdown** — total tonnage by UN region
 - **Source split** — household vs. retail vs. food service, as a share-of-waste stream
 - **Top 15 contributors** — absolute tonnage, colour-coded by per-capita intensity
-- **Intensity extremes** — highest and lowest per-capita waste, decoupled from population size
 - **ESG insight panel** — three framed takeaways for a leadership or board-level readout

 ## Tools

 - Databricks SQL, to clean, prepare and explore the data
-- PowerBI to generate the dashboard
+- PowerBI to generate the dashboard and ER Diagram

-- `Fraunces` (display serif) + `IBM Plex Sans` / `IBM Plex Mono` (body/data) via Google Fonts
-- CSS-driven bar charts and a conic-gradient donut chart
-- Dark, field-report-inspired visual language (soil/moss palette) — a nod to environmental fieldwork rather than a generic BI template
+- Miro, to generate a workflow

 ## Data source

 Country-level food waste estimates (household, retail, food service — kg/capita/year and tonnes/year), population, and confidence ratings, structured in the style of the **UNEP Food Waste Index**.

 *Built by Ngoakwana Sonia Chipu — Environmental & Social Manager  — applying data analytics to ESG, SHE governance, and environmental monitoring